MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ## Update VM image

+When a new updated image is available in Azure Marketplace, the VM images on your Azure Stack HCI cluster become stale and should be updated.
+The update operation is not an in-place update of the image.
+Rather you can see for which VM images an updated image is available.
+When you update, the create VM image operation starts using the new, updated image.

 To update a VM image, use the following steps in Azure portal.

 1. If an update is available, the list view of VM images will display **New update available**.
 To update to the new image, select the link.

    :::image type="content" source="./media/manage-vm-resources/new-update-available.png" alt-text="Screenshot showing that a VM image update is available for download." lightbox="./media/manage-vm-resources/new-update-available.png":::

-   In the **Overview** blade of a VM image, you will see a banner that shows the new VM image to download, if one is available.
+   In the **Overview** blade of a VM image, you see a banner that shows the new VM image to download, if one is available.
 To update to the new image, select **Download**.

    :::image type="content" source="./media/manage-vm-resources/new-update-available-in-image-details.png" alt-text="Screenshot showing a new VM image available for download in VM image details." lightbox="./media/manage-vm-resources/new-update-available-in-image-details.png":::

 2. Review image details and then select **Review and create**.
-By default, the new image will use the same Resource group and Instance details as the previous image.
+By default, the new image uses the same resource group and instance details as the previous image.

    The name for the new image is incremented based on the name of the previous image.
 For example, an existing image named *winServer2022-01* will have an updated image named *winServer2022-02*.